 Senior leadership directs, oversees and approves all community benefit work including the allocation of funds that support community outreach directed at underserved and high-need populations in the CBSA.
-This high level review and evaluation sets the priorities of the hospital's outreach work and ensures the effective, efficient usage of funds to achieve the largest impact in improving the lives of the residents in their closest communities.
+This high level review and evaluation sets the priorities of the hospital's outreach work and ensures the effective, efficient usage of funds to achieve the largest impact in improving the lives of the residents in thier closest communities.
 This group conducts the final review and approval of the final report's financial accuracy to the hospitals' financial statements, alignment with the strategic plan, and compliance with regulatory requirements.
-Individual clinical leaders along with administrators make decisions on community benefit programs that each department supports/funds through their budget.
+Individual clinical leaders along with administrators make decisions on community benefit programs that each department support their budget.
 Clinical leaders will also identify and create strategies to tackle community health needs that arise in the CBSA and oversee department programs for content accuracy, adherence to department protocols and best practices.
-Population health leadership is involved in the process of planning the 2018 JHH Community Benefit ream interacts with all groups in the hospital performing community benefit activities.
+Population health leadership is involved in the process of planning the JHBMC Community Health Needs Assessment and Implementation Strategy by providing input, feedback and advice on the identified health needs and health priorities.
+The JHBMC Community Benefit Team interacts with all groups in the hospital performing community benefit activities.
 They educate, advocate and collaborate with internal audiences to increase understanding, appreciation and participation of the Community Benefit report process and community outreach activities.
-Team members collect and verify all CB data, compile report, provide initial audit and verification of CBR financials and write CBR narrative.
-Throughout the year, the CB team attends local and regional community health conferences and meetings, represents the Hospital to external audiences, and works with community and JHH clinical leaders to identify promising projects or programs that address CBSA community health needs.
-The JHHS Community Health Policy staff from across the Health System to coordinate process, practice, and policy.
-JCHISC members discuss issues and problems they face in community benefit reporting,
+Team amembers collect and verify all CB data, compile report, provide initial audit and verification of CBR financials and write CBR narrative.
+Throughout the year, the CB team attends local and regional community health conferences and meetings, represents the Hospital to external audiences, and works with community and JHBMC clinical leaders to identify promising projects or programs that address CBSA community health.
+Scalar provide initial audit and verification of CBR